nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 * In this post we will learn how to use WTForms for efficient and easy forms management in Flask web applications.
 * WTForms also helps in writing less code and reducing the scope of manual errors while creating forms in flask

+## Installing WTForms
+* WTForms can be installed in a python environment with pip using the following comman

 ## The Form object